-Public Interest Directors are appointed by SEBI for a term of three years, extendable by another term of three years, subject to performance review in the manner as may be specified by the Board.
+Public Interest Directors (PIDs) are appointed with prior approval of SEBI for a term of three years, extendable by another term of three years, subject to performance review in the manner as may be specified by the SEBI.
 Appointment of and re-appointment of all Non-Independent Directors is as per the applicable rules and regulations and is with prior approval of SEBI.

-CDSL has put in place a Nomination and Remuneration Policy that specifies the eligibility and selection criteria for the appointment of Directors including qualifications, expertise, experience and skill sets required in accordance with the requirements of the Companies Act 2013, SEBI (Depositories and Participants) Regulations 2018, SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 and all other applicable regulations / guidelines.
+CDSL has put in place a Nomination and Remuneration Policy that specifies the eligibility and selection criteria for the appointment of Directors including qualifications, expertise, experience and skill sets required in accordance with the requirements of the Companies Act 2013, SEBI (Depositories and Participants) Regulations 2018, SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015, and all other applicable regulations / circulars and guidelines.
+Further, SEBI vide its circular dated November 22, 2024, had prescribed the MIIs to develop a skill evaluation metrics to assess the applications for appointment or reappointment of PIDs.

-The appointment, renewal of appointment and termination of services of the Public Interest Director, Non-Independent Directors and Managing Director & Chief Executive Officer (MD & CEO) is also subject to the prior approval of SEBI.
+The appointment and renewal of appointment of the Public Interest Director, Non-Independent Directors and Managing Director & Chief Executive Officer (MD & CEO) is also subject to the prior approval of SEBI.

-The information on Board of Directors and Committee Members is disclosed in CDSL's Annual Report and on the CDSL website.
+The information on Board of Directors and Committee Members is disclosed in CDSL's Annual Report and on the CDSL's website.